vidister/gimp-web/content/news/2015-11-18 20-years-of-gimp.md

 This week the GIMP project celebrates its 20th anniversay.

 Back in 1995, University of California students, Peter Mattis and Kimball Spencer, were members of the eXperimental Computing Facility, a Berkeley campus organization of undergraduate students enthusiastic about computers and programming.
-In June of that year, the two hinted at their intentions to write a free graphical image manipulation program as a means of giving back to the Free Software community..
+In June of that year, the two hinted at their intentions to write a free graphical image manipulation program as a means of giving back to the free software community.

 On November 21st, 20 years ago today, Peter Mattis [announced the availability](/about/prehistory.html#november-1995-an-announcement) of the "General Image Manipulation Program" on Usenet (later on, the acronym would be redefined to stand for the "GNU Image Manipulation Program").